AGWA/sunglasses/README.md

 ### `-db PATH`

 Path to database file, which will be created if necessary.
-If omitted, leaf indexing and issuer caching will be disabled.
+If omitted, leaf indexing and persistent issuer caching will be disabled.

 ### `-id BASE64` (Mandatory)